 PolarDB continuously improves the parallel query feature.
 This feature cannot improve performance in the following situations:

-- Queries on system tables, temporary tables, and InnoDB tables.
+- Queries on system tables, and InnoDB tables.

 - Queries that use full-text indexes.